zvrba/SortingNetworks/README.md

 # Lessons learned
 These were learned by inspecting the generated assembly code in Release mode.

-When random generator state is a `struct`, that variable must not be declared as `readonly` in its containing type -- defensive copies will be generated and state updates will be discarded.

 Accessing static data has more overhead than accessing instance data: extraneous CALL instructions into the runtime are generated.
 My guess is that these ensure thread-safe, once-only static initialization semantics.